NIMBioS Working Groups

 - Participants (1-1.5 pages)

 - Diversity Statement - Include a paragraph describing the various aspects of diversity in your participant list.
+Be specific.
 Diversity is considered in all its aspects, social and scientific, including gender, ethnicity, scientific field, career stage, geography and type of home institution.

 - NIMBioS encourages groups that go beyond existing collaborations.